karlosdb/Spotify-Wheel/docs/final.md

 Dashboard
 Comments

+APIs:
+We use the "Spotify WebAPI Node" (https://github.com/thelinmichael/spotify-web-api-node) to connect to the user's spotify account.

 DATABASE:
 For our website, we used MongoDB for our database.
 In our database, we have two collections, users and comments.
 Users contains username/passwords and